 ***There may be affiliate links throughout this post.
 Please refer to the disclaimer page for additional information.***

 In the investment and taxation world, the benefits of an HSA – Health Savings Account is like hitting the jackpot but even better.
 Click to tweet this.
-You will have to pay taxes on the jackpot winnings, but you won’t have to pay taxes on money in an HSA when used on qualified medical expenses.
+You will have to pay taxes on the jackpot winnings, but thanks to hsa tax benefits you won’t have to pay taxes on money in an HSA when used on qualified medical expenses.

 As long as you know and abide by the HSA rules you won’t ever pay taxes on money in an HSA account.
 There isn’t a better option to invest your money in while avoiding taxes.